 Here at iionIT Network Solutions Inc. we want to help dental offices in Ontario understand the nature of their legal technology requirements in simple terms.
 As Personal Health Information (PHI) Custodians and Agents, it’s your responsibility to protect the sensitive information you hold for your patients in your practice.
-In our next few blogs we will be exploring different elements of the PHIPA Act and how they relate to your technology.
-Each month we will cover another topic that you will be able to evaluate against your current setup, and it is our hope that as the months progress, you will become more confident in understanding your requirements, and by knowing when you are and are not compliant.
+In our next few articles we will be exploring different elements of the PHIPA Act and how they relate to your technology.
+Each post we will cover another topic that you will be able to evaluate against your current setup, and it is our hope that as time progresses, you will become more confident in understanding your requirements, and by knowing when you are and are not compliant.

 So without further ado, let’s get started!

 This month we would like to share with you a sample confidentiality agreement.
 This document should not be a substitute for legal advice, but instead can be used as a starting point for those of you who don’t have something like it in place already.